EVORA-project/evora-ontology/models/docs/pathogenName.md

 # Slot: pathogen name (pathogenName)

-_A pathogen common name or a name that describes a group of pathogens_
+_A pathogen common name or a name that describes a group of pathogens._